 The Archaeology in Tennessee blog now takes up a very old and perpetually unresolved question in American archaeology.
 Which is the correct spelling of the discipline: archaeology or archeology?

-Fortunately, Barbara J. Little has taken some time to research this spelling issue for the Society for American Archaeology, and the results of her inquiries are presented in a short paper at the URL link below.
-(Note: After you click on the link, hold down the “control button” on your keyboard and push the + key about five or six times.
+Fortunately, Dr. Barbara J. Little has taken some time to research this spelling issue for the Society for American Archaeology, and the results of her inquiries are presented in a short paper at the safe link shown below.
+(Note: After you click on the link below, hold down the “Control Button” on your keyboard and push the + key about five or six times.
 That will bring the paper into clearly legible view.)

 Most archaeologists spend their lives with boots on the ground.
 However, between 1992 and 1995, a lot of my life was spent on airplanes between Tennessee and a very large southwestern state.
-One of my former companies at that time was a federal prime contractor, and I had just written up a rather nice paper that included some cultural resources subject matter.
-I had submitted it to the on-site federal facility environmental compliance manager, who had a Ph.D. in anthropology (archaeology) from a large university back east.
-He had requested that I come over to his office so we could discuss the paper.
-As it turned out, he was pleased with the contents of the paper and the overall quality of the writing.
+The large not-for-profit organization I worked for at that time was a federal prime contractor, and I had just written up a report chapter that included a lot of cultural resources subject matter.
+I had submitted it to the on-site federal facility environmental compliance manager, who had a Ph.D. in anthropology (American archaeology) from The Ohio State University.
+He had requested that I come over to his office so we could discuss the chapter.
+As it turned out, he was pleased with the contents of the chapter and the overall quality of the writing.
 His primary concern was that I had used the spelling archaeology, and he proceeded to lecture me on how all federal archaeology for all federal agencies is always spelled archeology.
-Of course, I knew that was not true, and it was not even true for the federal agency for which he was doing work.
+Of course, I knew that was not true, and it was not even true of the federal agency for which he was doing work.
 However, because it was so important to him personally, I graciously offered to revise the spelling to suit his taste.

 The only federal agency I know about that insists on an across-the-board spelling of archeology is the U.S. National Park Service.
-This concrete requirement appears to hearken back to the U.S. Government Printing Office (USGPO) change mentioned in the above article by Little.
-The other federal agencies I have done work for over the past 31 years have all been happy and accepting of the spelling archaeology.
+This concrete requirement appears to hearken back to the U.S. Government Printing Office (USGPO) change mentioned in the above article by Dr. Barbara J. Little.
+The other federal agencies I have done work for over the past 30 years have been happy and accepting of the spelling archaeology.

 The baseline fact of the matter is this.
 From the dictionary standpoint, both spellings are technically correct.
 As a matter of day-to-day practice and contrary to what you might have heard, there is no universally required federal spelling of the word as archeology.
 This is an off-the-cuff myth born of a confusing etymological history.
 It is really a matter of personal preference that will vary from one federal agency to another and (really far more so) from one federal project manager to another—even within the same federal agency.
 It is really sort of like Forrest Gump and his box of chocolates.
 You may never know which spelling you are going to end up using.

-The Society for American Archaeology, the lead professional organization for all practicing American archaeologists in the United States, spells it archaeology as a matter of longstanding policy.
+The Society for American Archaeology (SAA), the lead professional organization for all practicing professional archaeologists throughout North America and South America, spells it as archaeology as a matter of longstanding policy.
 Taking their cue from the SAA, most practicing professional archaeologists in the United States do the same.
 Because of this, I would recommend that you go ahead and spell it that way for any federal agency except the U.S. National Park Service or any federal agency that you already know requires a different spelling.
-If you think there might be a federal agency or project manager preference, ask about it at the beginning of the project.
+If you think there might be a federal agency or project manager preference, ask about it at the beginning of your project.
 If your federal project manager later asks you to change the spelling to archeology, be prepared to comply graciously.
 If they ask about the difference in the two spellings and how they developed over time, be prepared to explain it to them.
 Most federal project managers are not aware of the history surrounding these two spellings.
 Sometimes one must educate the client.
 After reading this article, you should be able to do that.